 It’s important because we’re at a crisis point when it comes to preserving our planet.
 But no doubt you’re already aware of that, which is why you’re reading articles like this.

 you’ll find that a focus on sustainable practices will help you form long-lasting, personal relationships with your current and future customers

-By being aware and embracing eco-friendly practices you can also put your business ahead of your competitors.
+By being aware and embracing eco-friendly practices, you can also put your business ahead of your competitors.
 People are researching before they buy and are looking at your website, your social media and only then making a decision about whether to make a purchase.
-If a consumer knows that by buying your product or service they aren’t negatively impacting the environment, then they're going to come to you time and time again.
+If a consumer knows that by buying your product or service, they aren’t negatively impacting the environment, they're going to come to you again and again.
 They’re going to recommend you to others too.